 There are a number of substantial changes being made by financial regulators, governments and banks to ensure the protection and long-term safety of both the financial system and our customers’ interests.

-One of these regulations is the Foreign Account Tax Compliance Act (FATCA) effective from 1 July 2014.
-This legislation administered by the United States Government encourages better tax compliance by preventing US Persons from using non-US financial organisations and foreign entities to avoid US taxation on their income and assets.
+One of these regulations is the Foreign Account Tax Compliance Act (FATCA), effective as of 1 July 2014.
+This legislation administered by the United States government encourages better tax compliance by preventing US persons from using non-US financial organisations and foreign entities to avoid US taxation on their income and assets.

 Impact to HSBC and our customers

 HSBC is proud of our commitment to being fully FATCA-compliant in all countries where we operate.
 Other banks and financial organisations are also affected.
 However their approach to adopting FATCA may differ to that of HSBC.

 FATCA affects many of HSBC’s customers.
 The impact on customers will depend on factors such as:

 - the type of account you hold with HSBC,